 - Identifying which third-party platforms will be retained and integrated into the ERP platform;

-- Assembling a project team with representatives from all of the company’s divisions and departments to help consult on the implementation; as well as hiring ERP professionals
+- Assembling a project team with representatives from all of the company’s divisions and departments to help consult on the implementation; and

 - Allocating resources to ensure a successful ERP implementation and deployment.

 Once these points are addressed, the ERP implementation partner can devise a detailed plan with a timeline for completion of the project.
 This is also the ideal time to establish a meeting schedule for your project team.
 Team members from the organization’s various divisions will play a critical role in ensuring that the ERP platform meets all of their needs.

 ERP Implementation Step 2: Determining Specs, Requirements, and Designing the ERP Platform